masagrator/ReverseNX-Tool/README.md

 ---

-# How to use cheats
+# How to use cheats in Atmosphere

 Cheats loaded by Atmosphere when game is booting are crashing OS.
 To avoid it I added to ReverseNX-Tool function for renaming cheats folders in Atmosphere/titles and in Atmosphere/contents.